Passion (musical): Other productions

-The musical made its regional premiere at New Line Theatre in St. Louis, MO in 1996, and was later part of the Sondheim Celebration at the Kennedy Center, running from July 19, 2002, through August 23, 2002, directed by Eric Schaeffer.
+The musical made its regional premiere at New Line Theatre in St. Louis in 1996, and was later part of the Sondheim Celebration at the Kennedy Center, running from July 19 to August 23, 2002, directed by Eric Schaeffer.
 Judy Kuhn and Michael Cerveris played Fosca and Giorgio, with Rebecca Luker as Clara.

-The work was presented by the Minnesota Opera in February 2004, staged by Tim Albery and starring Patricia Racette as Fosca, William Burden as Giorgio and Evelyn Pollock as Clara.
+The work was presented by the Minnesota Opera in 2004, staged by Tim Albery and starring Patricia Racette as Fosca, William Burden as Giorgio, and Evelyn Pollock as Clara.

 In 2004 the show was performed in the Netherlands, and a Dutch-language recording was released—one of the few translations of a Sondheim score.
-This production had Vera Mann as Fosca, Stanley Burleson as Giorgio and Pia Douwes as Clara.
+This production had Vera Mann as Fosca, Stanley Burleson as Giorgio, and Pia Douwes as Clara.

 A semi-staged concert, starring Patti LuPone as Fosca, Michael Cerveris as Giorgio and Audra McDonald as Clara, was held at Lincoln Center in New York for three performances, March 30 – April 1, 2005.
 Directed by Lonny Price, this production was broadcast on the PBS television show Live from Lincoln Center on March 31, 2005.
 It won the Primetime Emmy Award for Outstanding Special Class Program.
 The score in this production preserved the musical revisions from the London version.
 This same cast had performed at the Ravinia Festival, Highland Park, Illinois, on August 22–23, 2003.

-The show was done at Chicago Shakespeare Theater from October 2, 2007, to November 11, 2007, starring Ana Gasteyer as Fosca, Adam Brazier as Giorgio and Kathy Voytko as Clara.
+The show was done at Chicago Shakespeare Theater from October 2, 2007, to November 11, 2007, starring Ana Gasteyer as Fosca, Adam Brazier as Giorgio, and Kathy Voytko as Clara.

-The work was presented by Life Like Company at the Arts Centre Melbourne from November 5, 2014, to November 8, 2014, starring Theresa Borg as Fosca, Kane Alexander as Giorgio and Silvie Paladino as Clara.
+The work was presented by Life Like Company at the Arts Centre Melbourne from November 5 to 8, 2014, starring Theresa Borg as Fosca, Kane Alexander as Giorgio, and Silvie Paladino as Clara.

 The musical had its Italian premiere at the Cantiere Internazionale d'Arte of Montepulciano on July 12, 2019, directed by Keith Warner.
 The musical direction was by Roland Boer, and Janie Dee played Fosca.

+A production was staged in 2018 at Signature Theatre directed by Matthew Gardiner and starring Claybourne Elder as Giorgio, Natascia Diaz as Fosca and Steffanie Leigh as Clara.
+It was Signature's second production of the work.

-The show was set to open in Pasadena, CA on March 15, 2020, directed by Michael Michetti at Boston Court Pasadena, but was postponed, and later cancelled, due to COVID-19 closures.
+The show was set to open in Pasadena, California, on March 15, 2020, directed by Michael Michetti at Boston Court Pasadena, but was postponed, and later canceled, due to the COVID-19 pandemic.

-In a production produced by Ruthie Henshall who also stars as Fosca, Passion opened at the Hope Mill Theatre in Manchester on May 5, 2022.
+In a production produced by Ruthie Henshall who also starred as Fosca, Passion opened at the Hope Mill Theatre in Manchester on May 5, 2022, directed by Michael Strassen.